NMSU-CS-271/_project-Game-Token-Core/README.md

 1. A string for the parameters filename (there is one supplied as `default.set`).
 The parameters file should contain three integers, the first is the starting / maximum hit points for the token; the second is the starting / maximum power points for the token; the third is the number of turns in the game.
 2. A string for the map filename.
 The file should be formatted as in the constructor documentation for `Board`.
 Two sample boards are provided: `simple.map` and `danger.map`.
 3. A string for the command filename, which can be used for a `Driver_scripted` if needed.
 The file should be formatted as specified in the `Driver_scripted` documentation.
-Two sample commands are provided that can go with the `danger.map` -- `dodge_danger.cmd` (which will drive the token around the dangerous parts of the map) and `crash_danger.cmd` (which will run the token through the dangerous parts of the map).
+Several sample command files are provided that can go with the `danger.map`; they all end with `.cmd`.

 ## What To Do